 - $4,850 a well and clean drinking water for as many as 2,000 people.

-Hope Corps is a program that facilitates short-term (one week to one year) outreach opportunities for professionals (medics, technicians, teachers and businesspeople), college students, families and individuals.
-Service opportunities exist in various countries in Africa.
+Volunteer opportunities for professionals (medics, technicians, teachers and businesspeople), college students, families and individuals.
+Service opportunities exist in the United States and Africa.

 To donate to this member charity by check, please print our designation form and mail it with your check to